unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 ## **The benefits of a smart contract**

-Smart contract blockchains provide various benefits, including speed, efficiency, accuracy, trust, transparency, security, savings, as discussed in the sections below.
+Smart contract blockchains provide various benefits, including speed, efficiency, accuracy, trust, transparency, and security, as discussed in the sections below.

 **Speed, efficiency and accuracy**

-Once a condition is met, a smart contract transaction is executed immediately.
-This speeds up the execution process, which saves time and speeds decision making.
+Once a condition is met, a smart contract transaction is immediately queued for execution.
 Also, since there are no manual processes, smart contracts ensure consistency as well.

-**Trust, Security and Privacy**
+**Security and data integrity**

-As smart contracts are stored on blockchains, they inherit their security mechanisms.
-Since there is no way to delete or alter information from smart contracts transactions once finalized, it fosters transparency between the concerned parties.
+As smart contracts are stored on blockchains, they inherit the security mechanisms of the underlying blockchain.

 Also, smart contracts offer a high level of data integrity.
 This offers protection from the threat of after-the-fact data manipulation.
 Since each record is connected to the previous and subsequent records on a distributed ledger, hackers would have to alter the entire chain to change a single record, which makes it nearly impossible to hack in this manner.
 Moreover, all documents kept on the blockchain are duplicated many times across a peer-to-peer network.

-**Transparency & Clear Communication**
+**Transparency & clear communication**

 Smart contract creators need to be specific and detailed while establishing terms and conditions.
 All relevant parties have complete visibility and access to the code enshrined in the smart contract.
-Furthermore, there is also transparency and easy access to all transactions at all times, as they are stored on a distributed ledger.
+Furthermore, there is also transparency and easy access to all transactions at all times, as they are stored on a distributed public ledger.

-**Savings**
+**Peer-to-peer interactions**

 Smart contracts remove the need for intermediaries to handle transactions.
-Without the need to involve any third-party, middlemen or intermediary, individuals and business organizations have the opportunity to reduce operational and transactional costs.
+Without the need to involve any third-party, middlemen or intermediary, individuals and business organizations have the opportunity to reduce operational and transactional costs that typically would flow to middlemen.

 ### Different token standards for smart contracts